xStormyy/lite-xl.github.io/en/tutorials/syntax-highlighting.md

----
-title: "Syntax Highlighting"
----
+# Syntax Highlighting

-### How to create syntax highlighting plugins for Lite XL
+## How to create syntax highlighting plugins for Lite XL

 Syntax highlighting plugins for Lite XL are Lua files.
 These define some patterns or regular expressions that match different parts of a given language, assigning token types to each match.